-If your average weekly earnings are at or above the Lower Earnings Limit for National Insurance Contributions, currently £112 (before tax), Ordinary Statutory Paternity Pay is paid for either one or two consecutive weeks at £139.58 or 90% of your average weekly earnings if this is less.
+If your average weekly earnings are at or above the Lower Earnings Limit for National Insurance Contributions, currently £113 (before tax), Ordinary Statutory Paternity Pay is paid for either one or two consecutive weeks at £145.18 (effective from 1st April) or 90% of your average weekly earnings if this is less.

 Ordinary Statutory Paternity Pay will be paid in the same way and at the same time as your wages and will be subject to tax and National Insurance contributions in the normal way.
 Your Ordinary Statutory Paternity Pay will cease once you return to work, even if you have not taken two weeks leave (the maximum number of weeks Ordinary Statutory Paternity Pay will be paid).